persmed/cas-assignment/docs/assignment.surgicalplan.rst

 --------------

 In this assignment you have to implement a region growing algorithm, as discussed in the lecture, in the file ``assignments/planning/segmentation.py``.
 Before you implement the code, copy the ``pelvis_ct.nii.gz`` data into ``data/planning/pelvis_ct.nii.gz``.
 In ``segmentation.py``, you are already provided with a rough implementation of the algorithm.
-You mainly have to complete the places with a TODO tag.
+You mainly have to complete code in lines with a TODO tag.

 .. code-block:: python
     :linenos: